-Wealthy Gorilla ranked him as the fourth richest rapper in 2020, only surpassed by Sean Combs ($885 million), Jay Z ($1 billion), and Kanye West ($3.2 billion).
+Wealthy Gorilla ranked him as the third richest rapper in 2021, always neck-in-neck with Sean Combs ($885 million), Jay Z ($1 billion), and Kanye West ($3.2 billion).
 Dre's own protégé, Eminem, rounded out the top five with $230 million.

 Whether you enjoy gangsta rap or not, there's a good chance you heard of Dr. Dre before today.
 He's worn many hats in the music industry, but he's best known for his work as an artist and music producer.

 As an artist, he's only released three studio albums.
 These highly-acclaimed Dr. Dre albums are The Chronic (1992), 2001 (1999), and Compton (2015).
 Which Dr. Dre songs are the most popular?
 "Nuthin' But a 'G' Thang" stands out as the most well-received.
 It peaked at #1 in 1993.
 BLACKstreet featured Dre on "No Diggity," which reached #1 in 1996.

 As a record producer, Dre helped countless artists top the charts.
 Eminem and 50 Cent remain Aftermath Entertainment's most accomplished artists.

 Personal Controversy: A Not-So-Clean Record

 Dre raps about his disdain for the police, but does he have a rap sheet of his own?
 As it turns out, yes.
 And many of his legal problems revolve around women.
 Several former partners accused Dre of domestic abuse, which is not surprising considering his upbringing.
 Lisa Johnson, a former girlfriend and the mother of Dre's oldest children, claimed he beat her on several occasions during their relationship in the 80s.
 Although he never served time for these incidents, Johnson did obtain a restraining order against the rapper.